Writing

 Raw Traces Are Not Evals

-The missing layer between real agent failures and measurable model progress: reducing messy traces into replayable eval seeds without laundering away the signal.
+The missing layer between real agent failures and measurable model progress: reducing messy traces into replayable eval seeds without laundering the signal.

 Tool Use Is Not Task Completion